magore/esp8266_ili9341/README.md

       * REST    ---1K--- VCC3.3V   Ground REST to reset ESP8266 and ILI9341
       * GPIO  2 ---1K--- VCC3.3V
       * GPIO  0 ---1K--- VCC3.3V   Ground GPIO 0 to to enable flashing
-      * GPIO 15 ---1K--- GND
+      * GPIO 15 ---1K--- GND       Need pull down for boot
-      * GPIO 14 ---1K--- GND
+      * GPIO 14 ---1K--- GND       Keeps floating clock signal from generating false clocks on attached devices
       * GND ------------ GND

     * FTDI232 USB/TTL      ESP8266
       * TXD ----1K--------  RXD
       * RXD --------------  TXD
-      * RTS ---|<--------- REST    Optional - Diode with Cahtode to RTS, Anode to ESP8266 Reset
+      * RTS ---|<--------- REST    Optional - Diode with Cathode to RTS, Anode to ESP8266 Reset
       * DTR ---|<----1K--- GPIO 00 Optional - Diode with cathode to DTR, Anode to 1K to ESP8266 GPIO00 for flashing
       * GND --------------  GND
       * Note: if you use the optional DTR,RTS conneections you have to use miniterm script provided recommend using jumpers to anable this feature if you do not wish to have the ESP8266 reset automatically

+    * xpt2046        ESP8266
+      * MOSI   MOSI  GPIO 13
+      * MISO   MISO  GPIO 12
+      * SCK    CLK   GPIO 14
+      * CS           GPIO 02

     * ILI9341        ESP8266
       * Data/Command GPIO 05 (see io.c and SWAP45 in Makefile - my pin lables are backwards!)